-Grapes are incredibly well known as a cultivated fruit.
-Grown in vineyards and harvested to make delicious wines and juices; and also eaten by the bunch as ‘table grapes’, in seedless or even unique cotton candy flavored varieties!
+Grapes are incredibly well known as a widely cultivated fruit.
+Grown in vineyards and harvested to make delicious wines and juices; and also eaten by the bunch as ‘table grapes’, in seedless or even unique cotton candy-flavored varieties!
 But what about their wild counterparts?
-How are they different to supermarket and vineyard grapes?
+How are they different from supermarket and vineyard grapes?
 And importantly, are wild grapes edible?

 Belonging to the Vitis genus, there are almost 80 species of grape found throughout the world.
 And around 25 of them are wild native species, indigenous to North America.
 Currently, it’s believed there are a staggering 10,000+ grape cultivars throughout the world.
 Each cultivated to create a unique set of characteristics.

 How Are Wild Grapes Different To Cultivated Grapes?

 The grapes that are grown in vineyards, and that we buy in supermarkets today, are a domesticated variety of wild grape species.
 Much like the native crab apples, we may find in the wild, there are also wild grape species across the World too.

 The wild grape species V. vinifera subsp. sylvestris (or sometimes just Vitis sylvestris), is considered to be the ancestor of the most famous cultivated grape varieties today which are known as Vitis vinifera.
 Varieties such as Sauvignon Blanc, Pinot Grigio, Zinfandel, and Chardonnay are processed and produced into incredibly popular wines.